Jerry L. Fielding

-Jerry L. Fielding (born 1947) is an American politician.
+Jerry Leonard Fielding (born May 9, 1947) is an American politician.
 He serves as a Republican member of the Alabama Senate for the 11th district, encompassing Calhoun, Coosa, Elmore and Talladega Counties.

 Biography

 Early life

 Jerry L. Fielding was born on May 9, 1947, in Richville, Coosa County, Alabama.
 He graduated from Auburn University in Auburn, Alabama and received a J.D. from the Thomas Goode Jones School of Law of Faulkner University in Montgomery, Alabama.

 Career

 He served as a district judge.
-Since November 2, 2010, he has served as a Republican state senator.
+He was elected to the Alabama Senate as a Democrat in 2010 but joined the Republican Party in 2012.
 In December 2013, he suggested proposing a resolution in the state legislature to support Duck Dynasty's patriarch Phil Robertson, who had gotten worldwide attention for his comments in a December 2013 interview that were seen as homophobic and racist.